DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 Consider the situation where you save data to temporary files on the server before you process it and, for example, write the result to a database.

-To avoid a security breach, you will need to ensure that these files are inaccessible to third parties.
+To avoid a security breach, you need to ensure that these files are inaccessible to third parties.

 To mitigate this vulnerability: